Maadi

-Maadi (المعادي el-Maʿādi /ar/) is a leafy and once suburban district in the Southern Area of Cairo, Egypt, on the east bank of the Nile about 12 km upriver from downtown Cairo.
+Maadi (المعادى el-Maʿādi /ar/) is a leafy and once suburban district in the Southern Area of Cairo, Egypt, on the east bank of the Nile about 12 km upriver from downtown Cairo.
 The modern extensions north-east and east of Maadi, New Maadi and Zahraa al-Maadi are administratively part of the Basatin district.
+The area has a history that streches back 6000 years.

 The Nile in Maadi is paralleled by the Corniche, a waterfront promenade and the main road north into Cairo.
 There is no bridge across the Nile at Maadi; the nearest one is located at El Mounib along the Ring Road (Tarik El-Da'eri, The Round Road) on the way north to the downtown.

 Maadi's population was estimated to be 85,000 according to the 2017 census.
 The district is popular with expatriates as well as Egyptians and is home to many embassies, as well as major international schools, sporting clubs, and cultural institutions such as the Supreme Constitutional Court of Egypt and the national Egyptian Geological Museum.